chrobione/node-red-contrib-discord-updated/README.md

 See `CHANGELOG.md` for more info, including information regarding breaking changes per version.

-## Key migration points from 3.4.x to 3.5.0
+## Key migration points for 4.0.0
-### Native behavior of discord interactions
-When a command is sent by an user, discord displays messages like "Bot is thinking...".
-Versions < 3.4 of this project (previously named `node-red-contrib-discord-advanced`) managed this interaction by replying with a default text message.
-From 3.5.0, this library always defers replies and updates, keeping in memory the reference to the interaction in order to interact moments later within the flow with the new node discordInteractionManager.

-### Replacing discordMessageManager for discordInteractionManager
+- **Palette regrouping** – Nodes now appear under `discord · event intake`, `discord · responses`, `discord · guild control`, and `discord · advanced tools`.
+Update any screenshots or onboarding guides and look for the new names in editor search.
+- **Node help refresh** – Every node panel documents inputs/outputs and recommended usage.
+Spend a minute skimming the help for nodes you rely on if you need a refresher.
+- **Node.js baseline** – 4.0.0 requires Node.js 20 or newer and Node-RED 4.x, matching the new engine constraints in `package.json`.
-Interactions (slash commands, buttons, selects, modals) must be answered with `discordInteractionManager` so the interaction token stays valid. `discordMessageManager` remains available for regular channel messages, DMs, and follow-up edits, but should not be wired directly to interaction events.
+- **Interaction replies** – Interactions (slash commands, buttons, selects, modals) must be answered with `discordInteractionManager` so the interaction token stays valid. `discordMessageManager` remains available for regular channel messages, DMs, and follow-up edits, but should not be wired directly to interaction events.

+### Carryover from 3.5.x
+Older migration notes still apply: the project always defers interaction replies before responding, and flows that pre-date 3.5.0 should review the [interaction examples](https://github.com/Markoudstaal/node-red-contrib-discord-advanced/wiki/Interaction-Examples) to avoid broken responses.

 [Examples](https://github.com/Markoudstaal/node-red-contrib-discord-advanced/wiki/Interaction-Examples)